wojtkowiak/babel-preset-node6-without-strict/README.md

 # Babel 6.x presets for Node 6.x

-Node 6.x comes with V8 v5.x which brings ~93% [native ES6/ES2015 coverage](https://kangax.github.io/compat-table/es6/#chrome50).
+Node 6.x comes with V8 v5.x which brings [~93% native ES6/ES2015 coverage](https://kangax.github.io/compat-table/es6/#chrome50).
 This preset for Babel 6 attempts
-to bridge the gap for the much of the remaining 7% using [Babel plug-ins](https://github.com/babel/babel/tree/master/packages).
+to bridge the gap for the much of the remaining ~7% using [Babel plug-ins](https://github.com/babel/babel/tree/master/packages).

-Last update based on [v6.0.0-rc.3](https://nodejs.org/download/rc/v6.0.0-rc.3/)
+Last update was based on [v6.0.0-rc.3](https://nodejs.org/download/rc/v6.0.0-rc.3/)

 ## Why